curiouslyExistential/cinch-cleverbotredux/README.md

 	bot.start

 Note that you can pass the 'pesternetwork' argument, and the 'defaultnick' argument.
 This is for users of the Pesterchum irc server, that uses a different structure and a lot of colour codes.
-If you intend to use this with pesterchum, set this value to false, and also make sure that c.user is set to pcc31.
+If you intend to use this with pesterchum, set this value to true, and also make sure that c.user is set to pcc31.